 The North Star Promise (NSP) Scholarship Program provides eligible Minnesota residents a tuition-free path to a college education.

-To be considered for the North Star Promise Scholarship for Fall 2026 and Spring 2027 semesters, you must complete the 2026–2027 FAFSA or Minnesota Dream Act application by June 1, 2026.
+To be considered for the North Star Promise Scholarship for Fall 2026 and Spring 2027 semesters, you must complete the 2026–2027 FAFSA or Minnesota Alternative State Financial Aid Application by June 1, 2026.

 Attend a Workshop